whitemike889/polymer/docs/polymer-core/entities.md

 by using `PolymerEntityUtils.registerType(EntityType... types)`.

 ### Changing client side entity.
-To select visual entity type, you just need to override `EntityType<?> getPolymerEntityType(ServerPlayerEntity player)`
+To select visual entity type, you just need to override `EntityType<?> getPolymerEntityType(PacketContext context)`

 This method can't return null or another EntityType that points to other virtual entity, as it won't work.